 This is the first step.

 On this page, we answer some questions you might have about a sexual experience you didn’t feel comfortable with.
-You’ll find information about the support services available to you underneath.
+You’ll find information about the support services available to you below.

 Your questions: